 Only 4 Ingredients in These Filled Chocolates

-Here the filling is made of coconut, cacao powder and maple syrup.
-You can use cocoa powder if you don’t have cacao powder but try to use a quality unsweetened cocoa such as Hershey’s here.
+Here the filling is made of coconut, cocoa powder and maple syrup.
+You can use cacao powder if you have it, it’s less processed thus healthier.
+I go into detail about the differences later in this post.

 How Healthy Are These Filled Chocolates?

 The four ingredients include dark chocolate for the shell.
 I just buy quality chips or a bar and melt it.
-My favorite brands are Enjoylife, Chocolate Love, Ghiradelli, Hu, Theo and more.
+My favorite brands are Enjoylife, Chocolove, Love, Ghiradelli, Hu and more.
 I melt the chocolate in a pyrex measuring cup in the microwave in 60-second intervals.
-If you want to make it super liquidy, add a touch of oil, either olive oil, coconut oil or avocado, about 1 tbsp per cup of chocolate.
+If you want to make the shell thin, add a touch of oil, either olive oil, coconut oil or avocado, about 1 tablespoon per cup of chocolate.

-I just use a spoon to paint the sides of the mold well or cupcake paper.
+I just use a mini spoon to paint the sides of the mold well or cupcake paper.

-The filling is made of three ingredients, shredded coconut, cacao powder and maple syrup.
+The filling is made of three ingredients, shredded coconut, cocoa powder and maple syrup.
 And here is a breakdown of the nutritional contribution of these three ingredients:

 1. The shredded coconut provides a ton of fiber and MCT's that benefit the heart, and digestion, and help you feel full so you don't eat unhealthy snacks.
 Does it make the fudge filling taste like coconut?
 No, it is blended into butter and sheds it's coconut flavor.

-3. Which brings us to that third ingredient in the filling, cacao powder.
-You can, of course, use unsweetened cocoa powder if you want.
-And during this pandemic, I thought I’d address the differences since going off to shop isn’t that easy anymore and you might have to just use the cocoa in your cabinet.
-And that’s ok, but here is the difference in case you are interested.
+3. Which brings us to that third ingredient in the filling, cocoa powder.
+You can, of course, use cacao powder if you want.
+Read about the difference below in case you are interested.